-The Student Records Section of the Registrar's Division should be notified as soon as possible of any change of address.
-Failure to do this could lead to important correspondence (including examination results) going astray.
+The Student Records and Scholarships Office of the Registrar's Division should be notified as soon as possible of any change of address.
+Failure to do this could lead to important correspondence (including results of assessment) going astray.
 The University cannot accept responsibility if official communications fail to reach students who have not given notice of their change of address.
 Change of Address Advice Forms are available at Faculty and School offices and from the Student Enquiry Counter in the north wing of the Chancellery.

-All communications from the University, including examination results, will be sent to the Session or Term address except when arrangements are made otherwise in the case of examination results (see Examinations: Availability of Results, earlier in this section).
-Change of Address Advice forms will be accepted up to Friday 27 November, except for final-year students wishing to change their Application for Admission for Degree/ Diploma form.
+All communications from the University will be sent to the Session or Term address except when arrangements are made otherwise in the case of results of assessment (see Examinations: Availability of Results, earlier in this section).
+Change of Address Advice forms will be accepted up to Friday 26 November, except for final-year students wishing to change their Application for Admission for Degree/Diploma form.
 Changes to this form will be accepted up to a date four weeks before the student's graduation ceremony.